-"But let patience have her perfect work, that you may be perfect and entire, wanting nothing."
-James 1:4
+Bonnous at the Marking of the working in the second design of the second But let patience have her perfect work, that ye may be perfect and entire, wanting nothing."-James i.
+4.

-Our sermon last Sunday morning on these words closed with observing "that the people of God have a fourfold perfection, and that patience is to have its perfect work in all the respects we then described, to the end that they may be found at last in this perfection.
+OUR sermon last Sunday morning on these words closed with observing that the people of God have a fourfold perfection, and that patience is to have its perfect work in all the respects we then described, to the end that they may be found at last in this perfection.
 The fourfold perfection, we observed, they have is first perfection of kind; that is to say, they are sincere and real in their religion.
-"When he has tried me, I shall come forth as gold."
+"When he hath tried me I shall come forth as gold."
 Secondly, that they are perfect in their decision for God.
 Those that are established in the truth have ceased to waver; they have ceased to be tossed about with every wind of doctrine, their hearts become established in grace; and every day's experience proves to them that it must be all of grace, and so they take their stand, and are enabled at times to rejoice in the hope of the glory of God.
-Then the third respect; in which they have perfection is that perfection they have in Christ.
+Then the third respect in which they have perfection is that perfection they have in Christ.
 That perfection they receive in the testimony and enjoyment of it to a certain degree while travelling through the wilderness.
 And then fourthly, their prospective perfection; that is to say, at the last great day, when that which is in part shall be done away, and that which is perfect shall come.

 There are three things I wish this morning, the Lord enabling me profitably to us and glorifying to his name, to dwell upon.
 First, the perfection we have in Christ.
 Secondly, the entirety of the Christian.
-Thirdly, the complete supply of all his needs; "that you may be perfect and entire, wanting nothing."
+Thirdly, the complete supply of all his needs; "that ye may be perfect and entire, wanting nothing.